mschmidty/noname/_posts/2016/2016-12-15-2016-podcasts-on-policy.md

 categories: politics
 ---

-A few podcasts that I think are worth your time if you want to know here smart people talk about the state of our country.
-They are both farily non-partison.
+A few podcasts that I think are worth your time.
+Somve very smart people here talking about the state of our country in fairly non-partison way.

 ### [Ezra Klein show with Francis Fukuyama][1]

-This coherently describes many problems in government today.
+This one, more than anything I've ever heard or read, coherently describes many problems in government today.
 Some excerpts:

 > "I coined a phrase in the book — “vetocracy,” meaning “rule by veto.”
 And the broader argument is that the American political system has always made it very hard for the government to actually do things because it gives a lot of parts of the political system veto rights over what the system does."